-Hot Labor Day Sex Tips: From Starfish Sex To Cooling Lube
+Hot Labor Day Sex Tips To End Summer 2020 With A Bang

 “Figure out for yourself what’s sexy about summer for you,” Richomond says.
 Whether that’s your favorite sundress, an ice cold beer, a coconut flavored lotion, or a rosé cocktail, get it in while you still can.
 Make it part of a date.
 “Whether you enjoy summer tacos or peach cobbler together, it’s not just about sex,” Richmond says.
 “It’s about cultivating everything that’s sexy about summer.”

-And then, again, get it in while you can.
+And then, again, get busy while you can.

 Hate summer?
 Bring sweater season into the bedroom early

-Maybe you hate the sweating, melting, and chafing that plague you during June, July and August.
+Maybe you hate the sweating, melting, and chafing that plagues many of us during June, July and August.
 In that case, use this weekend as an excuse to leave those uncomfortable, sweltering days behind you.

 Turn up the air conditioning, light a pumpkin spice candle, and put on nothing but a sweater.
 Invite your partner to join you as you welcome the wonderland that is fall.
 “Get a sweater with a fuzzy fabric,” Richmond says.
-“There’s nothing sexier than wearing a sweater with no bra and a pair of panties.”
+“There’s nothing sexier than wearing a one with no bra and a pair of panties.”

 Try a cooling lube

 While the weather is still warm enough, try a cooling lube, such as Kama Sutra Intensifying Cooling Gel, which might make you feel like your vagina just had a breath mint.
-If you’re feeling creative and picnics turn you on, you could also try a watermelon flavored lube.
+If you’re feeling creative and picnics are your thing, you could also try a watermelon flavored lube.

 Popsicle play

 Since the weather will ostensibly still be warm enough to melt a popsicle on your partner, give it a shot.
-But do not put the popsicle inside of you, because the added sugar flavoring could lead to an infection, which would not be a very sweet way to spend the weekend.
+But do not put the popsicle inside of anyone, because the added sugar flavoring could lead to an infection, which would not be a very sweet way to spend the weekend.

 Glow up